 It is important to consider the social contexts of the Fifties to be able to understand why the Beats’ work was considered to be so significant.
 One of the central themes in historical narratives of the Beats is a description of a prevailing climate of conformity in post-war America.
 Following the end of World War II, the ideas and ideologies that were driving factors during the conflict were seemingly discredited.
 Woods argues that, in America, intellectuals began to focus their attention onto ‘the roots of totalitarianism, dissecting evolving notions of democracy and republicanism’.
 What resulted from this was a more scientific, calculated approach of looking at how society should operate.

-planners and policy makers had been convinced by their experiences during World War II that human beings could act very irrationally, because of a teaming, raw, unpredictable emotionality.
+Herman argues that planners and policy makers had been convinced by their experiences during World War II that human beings could act very irrationally, because of a teaming, raw, unpredictable emotionality.
 The chaos that lived at the base of human personality could infect social institutions to the point where society itself would become sick.

 It was therefore perceived necessary for American society, if it wished to avoid a repeat of the horrors of the war, to be controlled and contained to some extent from the factors that could lead to such chaos.
 In the late Forties and early Fifties, the US Congress’ House Un-American Activities Committee held hearings that, as Holton describes, were ‘aimed at persecuting those who did not agree with a narrow definition of political reality’: the most famous instance resulted in scores of Hollywood actors, directors, producers and screenwriters being ‘blacklisted’ from employment for alleged ‘subversive’ activities.
 What emerges from this climate is what Marcuse describes as ‘a pattern of one-dimensional thought’, whereby ‘ideas, aspirations and objectives that […] transcend the established universe of discourse and action are either repelled or reduced to terms of this universe’.
 This manifests itself through the pressure on individuals to behave as part of larger groups, to avoid any particular ‘individuality’.
 Riesman et al’s 1950 publication The Lonely Crowd describes the rise of the ‘other-directed man’, a new figure, entirely the product of America’s rising managerial class and prosperous post-war economy; a replacement of ‘the traditional “inner-directed”, self made American’.
 The other-directed man ‘suppressed his individuality, spurned conflict, and sought guidance and approval from the environment around him’.
 This sort of figure was an ideal target for advertisers using the new medium of television, which contributed to a large shift in the way people bought goods.
 Towards the end of the 1950s, the US economy had shifted from a ‘production economy’, based around meeting basic human needs, to a market-orientated, consumer economy, which emphasised status over class.
 This was a phenomenon that inspired Bell to proclaim in 1960 that Western society had reached ‘the end of ideology’, that ‘ideology, which was once a road to action, has come to a dead end’.